rust-project-primer/book/src/interop/readme.md

 Rust does not have a stable ABI.
 But for interfacing with other language, this does not matter, it only matters if Rust interfaces with (other) Rust libraries through dynamic linking.
-When talking to other native code, generally the lowest common demoninator is the C ABI.
+When talking to other native code, generally the lowest common denominator is the C ABI.

 Implementing interop with other native languages therefore typically involves _squeezing_ types and function calls through some kind of C ABI.
 It means you